The Hybrid Front: Units

-Despite the futuristic surroundings of this video game; most of the units are still based on the technology used by various military organizations of the late 20th century.
+Despite the futuristic surroundings of the video game; most of the units are still based on the technology used by various military organizations of the late 20th century.
 Examples of units that can be given orders by the player includes main battle tanks, armoured fighting vehicles, self-propelled artillery and anti-aircraft tanks.

 Other units (on land, sea, air and space) are found on later missions; carrying more powerful weapons to handle the increasingly versatile offense as the missions evolve from quick low-intensity battles to Star Wars-inspired grand space battles and epic combat missions that are fought on the level of controlling an entire brigade at the same time.

+Development

+On June 30, 2025, an English fan translation of the game was released.